sunwng/books-i-read/Kafka the Definitive Guide.md

     - limitations
         - it only prevents replication caused by producer’s internal logic
         - If we call `producer.send()` with same message, it makes replication
+- Transaction
+    - This is feature is for Kafka Streams

+        e.g. Read Topic → Processing → Publish Topic

+    - Need to consider isolation level of consumer (`isolation.level`)